 (4) Subsection (1) is an offence of strict liability.

+Penalty

+(5) An offence against subsection (1) committed by a body corporate is punishable on conviction by a fine of not more than the greater of the following:

+(a) $10,000,000;

+(b) if the court can determine the value of the benefit that the body corporate, and any body corporate related to the body corporate, have obtained directly or indirectly and that is reasonably attributable to the commission of the offence—3 times the value of that benefit;

+(c) if the court cannot determine the value of that benefit—10% of the annual turnover of the body corporate during the 12-month period ending at the end of the month in which the body corporate committed, or began committing, the offence.

+(6) An offence against subsection (1) committed by a person other than a body corporate is punishable on conviction by a fine of not more than $500,000.

 152. False or misleading representations about sale etc. of land

 (1) A person commits an offence if the person, in trade or commerce, in connection with the sale or grant, or the possible sale or grant, of an interest in land or in connection with the promotion by any means of the sale or grant of an interest in land: